deer-hang/VSNote/词汇笔记/sentences.md

 - A tornado just hit Mount Pleasant, and they think we could get one, too.
 - And my only hope was that a giant tornado would destroy the school before the big event.
 - I'm gonna build out the tornado shelter in my backyard.

+## typhoon
+### n. a very violent tropical storm
+- It's called a super typhoon because it's especially powerful.
+- Typhoon Haiyan caused major damage over a wide area and destroyed homes.
+- Some of these remarkable buildings are 800 years old and have survived